-Everyone interested in the village of Bronxville and its history is invited!
+Everyone interested in the village of Bronxville and its history is invited to become a member!

 Masterton Benefactor*